enriquepablo/terms/doc/language.rst

 +++++

 The main building block of Terms constructs are words.
+They are the only data type there is in the Terms language.
+There are 2 basic operation that involve words: composing them to produce facts, and matching variables in the rules.

 To start with, there are a few predefined words:
 ``word``, ``verb``, ``noun``, ``number``, ``thing``, and ``exist``.